okjuan/virtual.book/_posts/2024-08-09-commentate.md

 _(This is a work in progress.)_

-He is one of the most recognizable voices of football commentary and has been, for decades, commentating football matches of the English Premier League and UEFA Champions League.
+He is one of the most recognizable voices in football commentary and has been, for decades, commentating football matches of the English Premier League and UEFA Champions League.
 He was voted the FA Premier League Commentator of the Decade in 2003.
-So memorable is his distinct voice that it left an indelible mark in soccer-obsessed childhood in Mexico City, Saturday and Sunday mornings of which I spent playing [FIFA](https://omni.wikiwand.com/en/articles/FIFA_(video_game_series)) on Xbox, to which he lent his voice from 2005 until 2019.
+So memorable is his distinct voice that it left an indelible mark in my soccer-obsessed childhood in Mexico City, Saturday and Sunday mornings of which I spent playing [FIFA](https://omni.wikiwand.com/en/articles/FIFA_(video_game_series)) on Xbox, to which he lent his voice from 2005 until 2019.
 What makes him so good?

 First of all, he's nice to listen to.